nvhaver/purple-team-exercise-framework/PTEFv2.md

 ## Level 1: Deployment

 This is where most teams start their journey: deploying tools developed by someone else.
-Those tools might include vendor platforms like SCYTHE, open source projects like Atomic Red Team, or indicators of compromise released by CISA.
+Those tools might include vendor platforms like SCYTHE, open-source projects like Atomic Red Team, or indicators of compromise released by CISA.

 ## Level 2: Integration